SaltyGoo/saltygoo.github.io/_posts/blog/2025-08-04-God-Darkness.md

 ## Dark Pagan Worships

 In the Empire, any religion other than the Orthodoxy is considered pagan.
 Often worshipped among non-human communities and within ancient ruins and hard-to-control border towns, pagan faiths are repressed and considered foreign.
-Here are some examples of pagan beliefs related to Darkness:
+Here are some classic examples of pagan beliefs related to Darkness:

 <details markdown="1">
 <summary><b>The Subterranean Gullets</b> <br><i>The mouths of earth spirits worshipped by animists.</i></summary>